joe-akeem/minecraft-plugin-template/README.md

-# Minecraft example Plugin for Spigot
+# Example Plugin for Spigot Minecraft Server

 An example plugin for the spigot Minecraft server that can be used as a template to write your own plugins.
 Minecraft plugins are a great way to learn Java programming.